 Grenada Living Center is in Grenada, Mississippi, a city with a total of 18,403 people.
 We awarded this facility an overall grade of D. A grade of this caliber generally suggests a few concerning datapoints.
 Based on our assessment, we would struggle to recommend this facility.
-The only positive thing we can really say about this nursing home is that it didn't receive any F's in in any of the major categories.
-Additional information about these categories is available below.
+If you aren't deterred by this nursing home's report card, feel free to continue reading to learn more about its category scores.
+Nursing grades are discussed in the next section.

 Grenada Living Center